SimplyChark/book/chapters/2.typ

 When this reference point is left alone within awareness, there can be equality and evenness of the mind, now abiding as awareness in a kind of psychic inversion.
-This is sometimes compared to water being poured into water, or like the space inside a vase meeting the space outside the vase when it cracks.
+This is sometimes compared to water being poured into water, or like the space inside a vase meeting the space outside the vase when it cracks open.

 #quote(block: true, attribution: [Pema Karpo @lotsawa-casket])[
   When settling naturally and without contrivance, realization dawns.